alanseiden/rpg-intro/rpgle.md

 There are lots of variations of RPG syntax.
 For all the RPG we write, we will be using free format.

-Notice how in the last lecture, we used `**FREE` – this is a compiler directive.
-It tells the compiler, we’re going to write our free format code from the start of the line.
-If we didn’t have that directive, we’d have to start each line at the 8th index (7 spaces, then start the code).
-If used, `**FREE` must be on the first line and the first 6 characters with nothing following.
+Notice how in the last lecture we used `**FREE` – this is a compiler directive.
+It tells the compiler we’re going to write our free format code from the start of the line.
+If we didn’t have that directive, we’d have to start each line at the 8th index (8 spaces, then start the code).
+If used, `**FREE` must be on the first line and in the first 6 characters with nothing following.

 `*InLR = *On` tells the runtime that we’re on the last record.
 We need this because some elements of legacy RPG are still supported.
 [Read more about indicator LR here.](https://www.mcpressonline.com/programming/rpg/practical-rpg-activation-groups-and-inlr)